 Note.
-The active elements at each stage can be visualised by turning off the Geometry layer, selecting the Show activated only option on the view properties dialog and then activating each loadcase in turn.
+The active elements at each stage can be visualised by turning off the Geometry layer, selecting the Show only activated elements option on the view properties dialog and then activating each loadcase in turn.

 Long term

 A final loadcase will be added to consider the long term losses at the end of service.